What to expect when moving from level 1 to level 2

 At level 1, dogs earn rewards for touching the Rocker anytime, but at level 2, they only earn rewards if the toy is moving in the 2-second window after the treat sound plays.

-Since dog's learn by trial and error, it's very common for this transition to encourage a lot of experimentation.
 If your dog is batting the toy around, it may seem like they are just getting lucky, but they are learning.
 That’s the challenge of level 2.

-Many customer suggest that we should wait until the toy comes to rest before playing the treat sound.
+Several customers have suggested that we should wait until the toy comes to rest before playing the treat sound.
 We’ve had a ton of internal debate about this decision, even consulting with dog trainers, veterinary behaviorists, and canine cognition researchers, but withholding the treat sound until the toy comes to rest has an unintended consequence.

 Imagine the scenario where a dog is interacting with the toy and the sound is withheld until the toy comes to rest.
 It’s required for the dog to “give up” so the toy can come to rest...and then the sound plays.
 What’s the dog's motivation to try again?
 Some dogs will try again, but many dogs will give up since they weren’t being rewarded for experimenting.